arild/websocket_chat_server/README.md

 =====================

 Simple distributed chat server using WebSockets with a Web interface.
-Distributed in the sense that server instances run locally as processes.
+Distributed in the sense that server instances run locally as processes communication over localhost.
 Tested with Python 3.2 and 3.3.

 External libraries included in repository:
 - Pyro4 (remote objects)